operand/agency/README.md

-Though you could entirely create a simple agent using only the primitives in `agency` (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not intended to be a full-fledged agent toolset.
+Though you could entirely create a simple agent using only the primitives in `agency` (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not intended to be a full-fledged agent toolset like other libraries or tools.

-Projects like LangChain and others are exploring how to create purpose-built agents that solve diverse problems using tools. `agency` is focused on the problems surrounding agent/tool/human integration, such as observability and access control.
+`agency` is focused on the problems surrounding agent/tool/human integration, such as communication, observability, and access control.
+The library strives to provide a minimal yet practical foundation for defining and integrating agent systems, allowing developers the freedom to experiment with different agent solutions as they desire.

-More likely, you would use LangChain and other libraries for defining agent behavior and rely on `agency` to provide the connective layer for bringing agents and other systems together.
+More likely, you would use LangChain or other libraries for defining agent specific behavior and rely on `agency` to provide the connective layer for bringing agents and other systems together.

-So in comparison, `agency` is a smaller but more general purpose application framework compared to libraries like LangChain that focus on enabling individual agent behavior.

 ## What are some known limitations or issues?